codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-catherine/README.md

 ### Motivation

 In this project, I built a frontend Budget Tracker application.
 To create a new budget item, users can enter a name and a budget amount and click `create category`.
 Users can update a budget item by editing the information on the right-hand side of the corresponding budget item and clicking `update category`.
 Users also have the ability to remove any of their created budget items by clicking the `delete` button next to the budget item they would like to remove.

+Users can also add expenses to each category by entering an expense `name` and `price` and clicking the `create expense` button.
+Users can edit information and click `update expense` to update, and `delete` to remove the expense from the category.

 In this application, I configured webpack to compile JavaScript and SASS into a bundle and configured babel to transpile JSX and ES6 to ES5 JavaScript.
 I was able to create and render React components to the DOM, add event listeners to React components, and update React component state.